Social-Systems-Lab/vibe/docs/VibeReactSDK.md

 ## Deleting Data

-To remove a document from a collection, use the `remove()` method.
-You need to provide the collection name and an object specifying the `_id` of the document to be deleted.
+To remove a document of a given type, use the `remove()` method.
+You need to provide the type name and an object specifying the `_id` of the document to be deleted.

 ```jsx
 import { useVibe } from "vibe-react";